willn/go_meals_scheduling/DIRECTIONS_START_MID_SEASON.md

 If someone new has moved in, or started working in the system, their usernames will need to be added.

+If this user has been mentioned in `get_num_shift_overrides()`, then ensure that this username matches what is entered into the database in the next few lines.

 ```
 # Confirm who the most recently added workers are:
 SELECT id, first_name, last_name FROM auth_user ORDER BY id DESC LIMIT 5;